Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 4. Try to make autosuggestive solid keywords to balance out the techniques.

-5. To maximize the benefits of the application of merchandising techniques, add synonyms for misspelled queries, and autocomplete keywords.
+5. To maximize the benefits of the application of merchandising techniques, add synonyms for misspelled queries and autocomplete keywords.

 How does Unbxd fit in?